digitalpeer/tinycom/README.md

 Installation
 ------------
-Because all major versions of both the Python interpreter and QT API are supported, it can easily convolute these instructions.
-For simplicity, instructions for only PyQt4 and Python2 are listed here - which are at this point, well supported.
-Just know that you can adjust these instructions to hit any combination of dependencies and Pythin version you're targetting.
+For simplicity, instructions for only PyQt4 and Python2 are listed here.
+However, you can adjust to use Python3 and/or PySide if you prefer.

 On Ubuntu, first install dependencies using the system package manager.